mezbaul-h/dobot-hci/README.md

 This repository contains the source code implementing the system presented in our paper: *Advancing Human-Robot Interaction: A Multimodal Approach Combining Video & Speech Language Models with Fuzzy Logic*.

+### Contributors
+This project was completed with the contributions of:
+- Mezbaul Haque
+- Michał Kaczmarczyk
+- BahaaEldin Hassan
+- Jerome C. Johny

 ## Environment

 The project was developed and tested under the following environment specifications: